thiennp/frontend-mastery-hub/levels/156/README.md

-# Level 156: Content Security Policy (CSP)
+# Level 156: Security Headers

 ## Overview
-This level focuses on content security policy (csp) and provides comprehensive learning materials, examples, and projects.
+This level focuses on security headers and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of content security policy (csp)
+- Understand the core concepts of security headers
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns